 Women now also make up the majority (61 per cent) of graduates at universities and university colleges.
 Women make up 57 per cent of students at Master degree level and 63 per cent at Bachelor degree level.
-With regard to PhDs, women are still in the minority.
-In 2012, 48 per cent of doctorates were taken by women.
+They are now also in the majority with regard to PhDs.
+In 2014, more than 50 per cent of doctorates were for the first time taken by women.